 Crime fiction allows us to explore those looming horrors ..
 Reading about grisly sex murders and mutilation is a safe way to explore the threats we sense in the world around us ..
-[ARTICLE: ‘Why women are hooked on violent crime fiction’ by Rhiannon Lucy Cosslett]

 In Talking about Detective Fiction [See review], P.D.
 James is critical of Agatha Christie for not depicting the full horror and dreadful consequences of murder, or providing “the disturbing presence of evil”.
 As I have only read two Agatha Christie novels I’m not in a good position to judge the overall flavour of her books but, from what I have read, P.D.
 James may have a point; the murdered are usually anonymous or obnoxious, thus we don’t grieve too much at their being despatched, we don’t linger at post-mortems, funerals, or hang out with grieving relatives.
 In 4.50 from Paddington, as the family gets bumped off, no one seems unduly distressed.
 Depending on the character in the novel a body found in a sarcophagus is either: (1) a mystery; (2) an inconvenience; (3) an outrage; or (4) a great lark [the small boys].
-To me there don’t appear to be any likeable male characters, but if you think otherwise let me know – so all ripe for culling.
+To me there don’t appear to be any likeable male characters, but if you think otherwise let me know – so all the men are ripe for culling.
 Surprisingly, even a deadly poisoning doesn’t disturb dinner arrangements or a birthday tea.
 That said, many of those reading Christie’s books as they were published had lived through at least one world war, possibly two.
 Perhaps attitudes to death, and how they wanted it presented, were different.

 Does this apparent lack of realism and casual attitude to death matter?
 Are our streets any less safe because hoards of Agatha Christie readers are lulled into a false sense that “murder is fun”?
 Are folks encouraged to add thallium to the breakfast marmalade or dispatch vicars in rectory libraries?
 Highly unlikely.
-As for realism, this isn’t the Queen of Dragons offering a Game of Thrones bloody gore-fest, this is the Queen of Crime Fiction, whose books are there to provide us with a cosy mystery and a puzzle – a satisfying whodunit, rather than gritty realism.
-As Agatha Christie has sold between 2 to 4 billion copies, and her stories are still regulars on TV and cinema around the world, I would say she’s probably still giving people what they want.
+As for realism, this isn’t the Queen of Dragons promising us a Game of Thrones bloody gore-fest, this is the Queen of Crime Fiction, whose books are there to provide us with a cosy mystery and a puzzle – a satisfying whodunit, rather than gritty reality.
+As Agatha Christie has sold between 2 to 4 billion copies, and her stories are still regulars on TV and cinema around the world, I would say she’s probably giving people what they want.

 Interesting plot and characters.
 Wonderful beginning, the story gets a little slow in the middle, before it picks up again.
 Despite their efforts the police don’t come up with anything at all, it’s left to the Misses, Eyelesbarrow and Marple.
 The reader is mostly left to enjoy the characters bumping into each other, with new revelations, murders, red herrings and a little romance.
 The reveal comes suddenly and only lasts a couple of pages, that might frustrate some people.
 Surprisingly little of Miss Marple in this story, but Lucy Eyelesbarrow is a worthy stand-in.
 Lovely moments of post-war history – food and drink, tax, job and money struggles, details of life at Rutherford Hall.
 Not much opportunity for readers to test their detection skills in this one, I am not sure how anyone could guess whodunit, but an enjoyable light read – bravo.